ortec/euro-neurips-vrp-2022-quickstart/README.md

 The evaluation scripts are provided in Python, and the baseline solver (HGS-VRPTW) is implemented in C++.
 We recommend to create a virtual environment using `Python 3.8+` to run the codes.
-Therefore, make sure that Python is installed, along with venv and a C++ compiler and make.
+Therefore, make sure that Python is installed, along with venv and a C++ compiler, cmake and make.
 On Windows, we recommend using [Visual Studio](https://visualstudio.microsoft.com/) or using [MinGW](https://sourceforge.net/projects/mingw/) and installing make through [Chocolatey](https://chocolatey.org/install) (run `choco install make` as administrator).
 Then, run the following commands (Linux or Mac OS):

 ```shell